-Punch-Out!! is an arcade boxing title released by Nintendo, in Japan in 1983 and North America in 1984.
-It was the debut title in the long-running Punch-Out!! franchise and featured the first appearance of many characters who have remained featured in the series since then.
+Punch-Out!! is an arcade boxing title released by Nintendo, in Japan in 1983, North America in February 1984, and Europe in July 1984.
+It was the debut title in the long-running Punch-Out franchise and featured the first appearance of many characters who have remained featured in the series since then.

 The player controls an unnamed green-haired boxer who is displayed from a behind-the-back view as a green wire-frame during gameplay - this was done to allow the player to see the opponent more easily.
 The player can throw high and low / right and left punches using two buttons in combination with the joystick, as well as press a third, larger button that is used for a "super punch" - either an uppercut or hook - when the player fills an on-screen meter via landing multiple normal punches.
 The player must quickly react to visual cues from the opponent in order to block or dodge incoming punches.

-The player works his way through a series of opponents until they earn the right to face the world champion, Mr. Sandman.
+The player works their way through a series of opponents until they earn the right to face the world champion, Mr. Sandman.
 Like many arcade games from the same era, Punch-Out!! does not have a true ending.
-If you progress through all of the boxers and manage to win the world title, the game starts you over at the first opponent again.
-The second time through your green wireframe character is yellow, and the opponents have different colored attire and display more complex and dangerous techniques.
+If the player progresses through all of the boxers and manages to win the world title, the game starts them over at the first opponent again.
+The second time through the green wireframe character is yellow, and the opponents have different colored attire and display more complex and dangerous techniques.